szymonmichalski/starid-1/docs/index.md

 *4.11.2017*

-first language is writing first nouns. here's a look at geometric and starid representations, with image count, for a thousand images of star three.
+initial languages are writing nouns. here's a look at geometric and starid nouns, with image count, for a thousand images of star three.

     [('n:3:4:5, n:8854:64:8859', 318),
      ('n:1:3:4, n:8834:8854:64', 222),